 “It’s a life changing read” Reed said.
 As he’s The Boss of one of the UK’s leading recruitment agencies, no doubt he knows what he is talking about.

-The lead photo of Figgy, the BookBlast cat, is copyright material and may only be used for associated reports about this post.
+Lead photo of Figgy, the BookBlast cat © G de Chamberet.
+Images supplied by publishers, contributors and rights holders to The BookBlast Diary are understood to have been cleared for online publicity purposes across platforms.
+The BookBlast Diary is not liable for any mistakes made by the suppliers of images.
 It is not permitted to change the image, to add to it, reproduce or modify it in any other way.
 In case of violation, we reserve the right to withdraw the right of use.
+Unless otherwise specified, the content herein is only for your personal and non-commercial use.